32 Ave Corridor Improvements: King George Boulevard to 164 Street

 Construction will be delivered in multiple phases:

-- 32 Avenue between 154 Street to 164 Street (Phase 1) commencing early in 2021 with completion anticipated by fall 2021.
+- 32 Avenue between 154 Street to 164 Street (Phase 1) commencing in early 2021 with completion anticipated by fall 2022.
 View the Corporate Report from January 2021 awarding the contract.

-- 32 Ave corridor improvements between King George Boulevard and 154 Street (Phase 2) are under design and will be constructed as part of 32 Ave/Hwy 99 interchange improvements in the near future.
-View the Corporate Report on the City’s partnership with the Province to make improvements to the 32 Ave and Hwy 99 Interchange.
+- 32 Ave Diversion road improvements between King George Boulevard and 152 Street (Phase 2) commencing summer 2021 with completion anticipated by winter 2021.
+32 Ave Diversion/Hwy 99 Interchange improvements including additional ramps will be in the near future.
+View the Corporate Report on the City’s partnership with the Province to make improvements to the 32 Ave Diversion and Hwy 99 Interchange.

 Due to the COVID-19 pandemic, hosting a traditional Open House was not feasible.
 In November 2020, residents in the area were mailed postcards with a link to view the online Public Engagement Boards and provide feedback.
 Project sign boards were installed along the corridor.
 Project information was shared through City’s social media channels and newsletters.